History of Cortina d'Ampezzo

 For many centuries the castle ensured the defense of the Ampezzo lands, until the mid 1700, when the improvement of artillery made the existence of the fortress much less important.

-In 1908, an American millionaire came to Cortina and, after seeing the castle of Botestagno, fell in love with it.
+In 1908, an American millionaire came to Cortina and, after seeing the castle of "Podestagno," fell in love with it.
 He decided that he wanted to build his house there at all costs.
 If you ever visit it, you will see that the view is breathtaking.
-The council of the Regole, however, decided that they had no intention of selling the property, because they didn't want to preclude any visitors from seeing the remains of that venerable castle.
+The council of the "Regole," however, decided that they had no intention of selling the property, because they didn't want to preclude any visitors from seeing the remains of that venerable castle.

 The hill where the castle once stood